Romain Grosjean

+Grosjean moved to the IndyCar Series in 2021 with Dale Coyne, achieving his maiden pole position and podium at the Grand Prix of Indianapolis.
+He scored several further podiums across the 2022 and 2023 seasons with Andretti.
+After contesting 2024 with Juncos Hollinger, Grosjean moved to sportscar racing with Lamborghini in the IMSA SportsCar Championship.

 Early life

 Grosjean was born in Geneva, Switzerland.
 He was born to a Swiss father and a French mother.
 He is the great-grandson of Edgar Brandt, weapon designer and founder of Brandt.
 He is also the grandson of skier Fernand Grosjean, silver medalist in giant slalom at the 1950 World Ski Championship in Aspen.

-Early racing career
+Junior racing career

 Grosjean won all ten rounds of the 2003 Formula Lista Junior championship and moved to the French Formula Renault championship for 2004.
 He was seventh in that first season with one win and was champion in 2005 with ten victories.
 He also appeared in the Formula Renault Eurocup and finished on the podium twice in Valencia.
 With his results and potential in the Formula Renault series, Grosjean joined the Renault Driver Development programme for the continuation of his career.

 Formula Three

 Grosjean made his Formula Three debut at the 2005 Macau Grand Prix, standing in for Loïc Duval at Signature-Plus.
-He qualified 19th and raced to ninth, beating teammates Fábio Carbone and Guillaume Moreau.
+He qualified nineteenth and raced to ninth, beating teammates Fábio Carbone and Guillaume Moreau.

-He did a full season in the 2006 Formula 3 Euro Series but had a tough year, taking only one podium finish and ending the year 13th.
+He did a full season in the 2006 Formula 3 Euro Series but had a tough year, taking only one podium finish and ending the year thirteenth.
 In a one-off appearance in the British Formula Three Championship he started on pole position for both races at Pau, won both, and set the fastest lap in each.

 He stayed in the Formula 3 Euro Series for 2007 but moved to the ASM team, for which Jamie Green, Lewis Hamilton, and Paul di Resta won the previous three titles.
 Sébastien Buemi led the championship in the early stages but Grosjean moved ahead with a victory in the ninth race of the season at Mugello.
 He maintained a lead in the standings from that point onwards and won the title at the final round of the year with one race in hand.

 Grosjean took pole position for the prestigious Masters of Formula 3 race at Zolder but finished 14th after stalling at the start.